-Students are strongly recommended to study these courses in their first year at KIMEP.
-GEN1040 should be taken in the first semester.
-The teaching language of the Life Security course is a Russian.
+GEN1090 Life Security should be taken in the first semester.
+Sections are available in Kazakh, Russian and English.
 Students should complete GEN1000 during the first year of their study at KIMEP.
-Sections taught in Russian and Kazakh are available, although students are strongly encouraged to take the course in English.
+Sections of this course taught in Russian and Kazakh are available, although students are strongly encouraged to take the course in English.